bgamari/ghc-debug/call-for-participation.md

 ## Intermediate: Clean up the API

 The current API to write debugging programs could be refined.
-In particular, the `Debugger` is explicitly passed around everywhere rather than using a `Reader` like monad.
+In particular, the `Debuggee` record is explicitly passed around everywhere rather than using a `Reader` like monad.

 No particular thought has been given to what API endpoints are exposed so organising them and writing documentation would be worthwhile.